 He is still in love with her.

-After the summarizing activities, you can ask students, Will Martha meet Tom for coffee?
+After the summarizing activities, you could ask students, Will Martha meet Tom for coffee?
 What do you think?

 In some songs that tell a story, the singer addresses someone.
 As a variation on the summarizing exercise, students can write their summary as a dialog between the singer and the person addressed.
 For example, in the song “Martha,” we hear Tom’s side of the phone conversation with Martha.
 Working as a class, students imagine what Martha’s responses to Tom are and then write their summary as dialog between Tom and Martha.
 Once the dialog is written, pairs of volunteers can come forward and act out the dialog for the class.
 A conversation based on “Martha” might begin something like the one below.